-What is the California Innocence Project?
+About the California Innocence Project

-Founded in 1999, CIP reviews more than 2,000 claims of innocence from California inmates each year.
-CIP has secured the release of many innocent people who otherwise may have spent the rest of their lives in prison.
+Founded in 1999, the California Innocence Project (CIP) reviews more than 2,000 claims of innocence from California inmates each year.
+CIP has secured the release of dozens of innocent people who otherwise may have spent the rest of their lives wrongfully incarcerated.

 As a clinical program at California Western School of Law, students from the school apply to participate in CIP’s year-long clinic.
 Selected students work alongside CIP staff attorneys on cases where there is strong evidence of factual innocence.
 They assist in case investigation and litigation by locating and re-interviewing witnesses, visiting crime scenes, examining new evidence, filing motions, securing experts, and providing support to attorneys during evidentiary hearings and trials.

 Since its inception, the California Innocence Project has been involved in changing law and policies in California related to preserving evidence, litigating innocence cases, preventing misidentifications, and compensating exonerees.

 About Innocence Work

 More than 60 innocence organizations have been established in the U.S. and worldwide and have freed hundreds of innocent people since the 1990s.
 Organizations are located in Ohio, Washington, Florida, Arizona, Argentina, Australia, Canada, Chile, Columbia, Holland and elsewhere.